aroceu/recs-template/README.md

 These are templates for rec pages on an independent website where you can create `.html` and `.css` files (at minimum), applying filters with JavaScript.

 The templates have been pre-formatted for media and fanfiction recommendations in mind, but you can use them for whatever you want.

+See https://kingdra.net/fan/recs for full documentation and customization options.

 ---